Holsey2/Coursera-Projects/README.md

 Python lab work completed for classes administered by the University of Michigan via Coursera.

-Copywright owned by the University of Michigan.
+Copyright owned by the University of Michigan.